decknroll/json2env/README.md

 }
 ```

-Then you can export only the `env` key by:
+Then you can export only the `environ` key by:

 ```
 $ json2env --export --path .environ config.json